 DHS should speak with the case manager where the case is open or has been placed on the Monitored List, or with the duty officer if the case:

 CPIM will cease:

-To extend CPIM, child protection workers should:
+To extend CPIM, you should:

 Transferring a CPIM case to district where CPIM is not available